OREGON POISED TO BUILD ON CLEAN ENERGY SUCCESS IN 2019

 LOOKING FOR MORE INFO?

-If you are looking for additional insight into E2’s Clean Jobs Oregon or our other Clean Jobs America state reports, visit e2.org/reports or see Clean Jobs Count for a full interactive jobs breakdown of every U.S. state and clean energy industry.
-You can also contact E2 Communications Director Michael Timberlake (firstname.lastname@example.org).
+Visit e2.org/reports or see Clean Jobs Count for a full interactive jobs breakdown of every U.S. state and clean energy industry.
+You can also contact E2 Communications Director Michael Timberlake (email@example.com).
 An FAQ is also available here to answer any questions.
 The complete report is available here and below: